 Aligarh Muslim University is one of the best Universities offering higher education in India to a large section of students having from different states of India as well as from all over the world.
 The university is open to all irrespective of caste, creed, religion or gender.

-In 1877, Sir Syed Ahmad Khan founded the Muhammadan Anglo Oriental (MAO) College in Aligarh and later became the Aligarh Muslim University in 1920.
-Once Gandhi Ji said about Sir Syed Ahmad Khan “Sir Syed was the Prophet of Education”.
-Spread over 467.6 hectares in the city of Aligarh, Uttar Pradesh.
-AMU offers more than 300 courses of traditional and modern branches of education.
-It has more than 28,000 students who reside in 19 halls and 80 hostels.
+In 1877, Sir Syed Ahmad Khan founded the Muhammadan Anglo-Oriental (MAO) College in Aligarh.
+Eventually, in 1920, this visionary institution evolved into Aligarh Muslim University (AMU).
+Notably, Mahatma Gandhi once honored Sir Syed by calling him “the Prophet of Education.”
+Today, AMU stretches across 467.6 hectares in the heart of Aligarh, Uttar Pradesh.
+Impressively, the university offers over 300 courses across both traditional disciplines and modern streams of education.
+Currently, more than 28,000 students reside on campus, accommodated in 19 halls of residence and 80 hostels.

 I started my Heritage walk in the very early morning from Bab-e-Syed.
 Cold Waves But No fog in the city.
-Children in school uniform and woollen caps looking smart and going on scooters and rickshaws.
+Children in school uniform and woolen caps looking smart and going on scooters and rickshaws.

-Bab-e-Syed: It is the main gate to Aligarh Muslim University.
+It is the main gate to Aligarh Muslim University.
 In Urdu, Bab means Gate.
 It is Indo-Islamic architecture and the verses of Holy Quran scripted on it.
+Because sunlight directly falling on Bab-e-Syed, it was shinning like Orange Sapphire.

 By entering Bab-e-Syed, on my left side, I saw the series of beautiful guest houses named Guest House No. 1, Guest House No. 2 etc. Roads were very clean and well maintained.